Consent management

 Consent management is a system, process or set of policies for allowing consumers to determine information they are willing to permit their various providers to access.
 This allows individuals to control their own information privacy and how that information is collected and used, often within the context of digital platforms and data privacy regulations.

 It was originally related specifically to health care but has expanded to include consent about all electronic information about individuals that include what data is collected, how it is used and provide them the ability to manage their consent choices.

 History

 Originally consent management was related to health care as medical records started to become stored and shared electronically.
 It was to enable patients and consumers to affirm their participation in e-health initiatives and to establish consent directives to determine who will have access to their protected health information (PHI), for what purpose and under what circumstances.

 After GDPR was established in Europe after 2016, consent management became more widely used and started to include managing of private information and their access by any provider (like online advertisers).
 Consent management should supports the dynamic creation, management and enforcement of consumer, organizational and jurisdictional privacy policies.

+Also, after the Digital Personal Data Protection Act, 2023 was enacted in India, consent management became an important part of processing digital personal data in the country.
+The Act introduced the concept of a Consent Manager, a person or entity registered with the Data Protection Board of India that acts as a single point of contact for Data Principals to give, manage, review and withdraw their consent through an accessible, transparent and interoperable platform.
+Under the Act, consent must be free, specific, informed, unconditional and unambiguous, and must be signified through a clear affirmative action.
+The Digital Personal Data Protection Rules, 2025 further prescribe the operational framework, registration requirements, technical obligations and accountability of Consent Managers, making them an integral part of India's consent-based data protection framework.